The Wheeler Centre

 There is no official tie-in book for the TV series, but a lot of the recipes are taken from ‘Tender’ and from ‘The Kitchen Diaries’.

-You can still watch the Hilary Mantel Culture Show special on iPlayer until Saturday 24th September.
+You can watch a clip of the Hilary Mantel Culture Show special here:

 ‘An hour to savour: a beautifully shot, intelligent and memorable interview with the novelist Hilary Mantel’

 The Emperor of All Maladies is longlisted for the Guardian First Book Award.

 Congratulations to Siddhartha Mukherjee, as the Emperor of All Maladies has been longlisted for The Guardian First Book Award .

 The awards recognise the finest new writing talent who have had work published in English in the last year.

 The longlist will be reduced to a shortlist by the judging panel including One Day author David Nicholls.
 The judging panel will take advice from Guardian reading groups, run in association with Waterstones across the UK.